abhirajparthan/-Wordpress-Docker-Nginx-Revers-Proxy-phpMyAdmin-Installation-with-Docker-Compose/README.md

 ### 5 - Install and Configure Nginx as Reverse Proxy

 In this step, we will install the Nginx web server on the host system.
-We will configure Nginx as a reverse proxy for the Docker container 'wordpress' on the port 8080.
+We will configure Nginx as a reverse proxy for the Docker container 'WordPress' on port 8080.

 Install and restart the Nginx on the host system.
 ~~~